kjolley/BIGSdb_documentation/administration.rst

 Individual permissions can be set for each curator:

 * disable_access - if set to true, this user is completely barred from access.
 * modify_users - allowed to add or modify user records.
 They can change the status of users, but can not revoke admin priveleges from an account.
 They can also not raise the status of a user to admin level.
 * modify_usergroups - allowed to add or modify user groups and add users to these groups.
 * set_user_passwords - allowed to modify other users' passwords (if built-in authentication is in use).
 * modify_loci - allowed to add or modify loci.
 * modify_schemes - allowed to add or modify schemes.
 * modify_sequences - allowed to add sequences to the sequence bin (for isolate databases) or new allele definitions (for sequence definition databases).
+* modify_experiments - define new experiments that can be used to group contigs uploaded to the sequence bin.
 * modify_isolates - allowed to add or modify isolate records.
 * modify_projects - allowed to create projects, modify their descriptions and add or remove isolate records to these.
 * modify_composites - allowed to add or modify composite fields (fields made up of other fields, including scheme fields defined in external databases).
   Composite fields involve defining regular expressions that are evaluated by Perl - this can be dangerous so this permission should be granted with discretion.
 * modify_field_attributes - allow user to create or modify secondary field attributes (lookup tables) for isolate record fields.
 * modify_value_attributes - allow user to add or modify secondary field values for isolate record fields.
 * modify_probes - allow user to define PCR or hybridization reactions to filter tag scanning.
 * tag_sequences - allowed to tag sequences with locus information.
 * designate_alleles - allowed to manually designate allele numbers for isolate records.
 * modify_profiles - allowed to add or modify scheme profiles (only used in a sequence definitions database).

 Permissions can be set by clicking the '?' button next to 'curator permissions' on the curator's interface:

 .. image:: /images/administration/add_user_permissions.png